 A student receives a grade for most registered course work (except "Audit").
 Grades are indicated by letters and assigned quality points as shown below.
 Credit toward a degree program will be granted only for courses in which a grade of "C" or better is earned.
-Students may earn only two (2) grades of "C" or below within their respective program.
+Students may earn only two grades of "C" or below within their respective program.
 A third "C" or below results in dismissal from the program.
 The permanent academic record in its entirety will be used when evaluating academic probation or dismissal.
-These conditions apply to all MBA, MSBA, and DBA students.
+These conditions apply to all MBA, MHA, MSBA, and DBA students.

-Grade Definition Quality Points Per Credit Hour A Superior (Quality of work exceptional) 4.00 A- Excellent 3.67
+Grade Definition Quality Points Per

+A Superior Credit Hour 4.00

+Λ (Qualityof work 4.00

+exceptional)

+A- Excellent 3.67

+A- 2 5.07

 (Quality of work above

-course expectation)
+D course expectation) 2.22

 B+ Very Good 3.33

-2 (Quality of work better 0.00
+(Quality of work better

 than satisfactory)

 В Good 3.00

 (Quality of work

 satisfactory)

 B- Average 2.67

 (Quality of work meets

 minimum requirements)

 С Minimum passing grade 2.00

 (Unsatisfactory graduate-

 level work)

 F Fail 0.00

 Ι Incomplete

 NC No Credit.
 No credit

 assigned for the course.

 Not computed in the GPA.

-AU Audit
+AU Audit 1

 WD Withdrawal

-Р Pass; carries credit but no
+Р Pass; carries credit but no 1

 quality points